| DTC Data Sheet | |

 What are the symptoms of U0284?

-Can my scan tool communicate with the active grille shutter module with U0284 set?
+Can my scan tool communicate with the active grille air shutter module, and what does that mean?

 Can I drive with U0284?

-How do you fix U0284, and how do you confirm the repair?
+How do you fix U0284 and confirm the repair?